 The staff formed a self-contained community, with all actors helping with the cooking, promotion, administrations well as erecting and dismantling the auditorium.
 The pay was £2 per week with all the food and accommodation found.

 Life on the road was tough.
 Facilities were basic, but the “Centurions” saw the work of the theatre as a great adventure and many lifetime friendships were forged.
 The touring company performed a range of plays including The Miser by Moliere, The Seagull by Chekhov, A woman in Paris by Henri Black, Othello and Twelfth Night.
-A number of young actors later became household names, among them Eileen Derbyshire, Helen Mirren, Tom Courtney and Derek Fowlds.
+A number of young actors later became household names, among them Eileen Derbyshire, Derek Fowlds, Tom Courtenay, Dame Helen Mirren and Dame Judi Dench.

 After opening in 1952 the Century Theatre toured Britain for over 25 years, travelling many thousands of miles and inspiring 18 towns to establish their own permanent theatres.
 However in 1974 changes to road traffic regulations meant the theatre could no longer travel the highways.
 Rather than close down, it was transformed into the resident theatre for Keswick in Cumbria and for a further 22 years it provided and served as the main cultural venue, with regular summer seasons introducing the theatre to a new audience of holiday makers.
 Many of the current visitors remember the Keswick years.